 The catch: Beta only.
 Install via BRAT (Beta Reviewers Auto-update Tester plugin).
 Not in the official Obsidian community plugin directory.
 Requires mcp-remote bridge for stdio-only clients.
 HTTP on ports 3001/3443 with optional Bearer token auth.
 Read-only mode available.

 If this matures and lands in the official plugin directory, it could make every other server on this list obsolete.
-Right now, it’s the most capable but least proven option.
+Right now, it’s the most capable option with active (if intermittent) development — and the tool visibility gating in v0.11.16 is a feature that no other Obsidian MCP server offers.

 Notable Alternatives

-obsidian-mcp-tools (641 stars) takes security seriously — SLSA Level 3 provenance attestations, code signing, binary verification.
+obsidian-mcp-tools (768 stars, +20%) takes security seriously — SLSA Level 3 provenance attestations, code signing, binary verification.
 It’s the only server with signed binaries.
-But it’s actively seeking new maintainers (applications were open until September 2025), and issue #71 reports that patch_vault_file silently corrupts content on nested headings.
+But no new maintainers have stepped up (applications were open until September 2025), the last commit was July 2025, and open issues have grown to 48.
+Issue #71 still reports that patch_vault_file silently corrupts content on nested headings.
 Silent data corruption in a knowledge management tool is a dealbreaker.

-obsidian-mcp (Newtype) (293 stars) has a unique dual architecture — Local REST API primary with direct filesystem fallback.
+obsidian-mcp (Newtype) (302 stars) has a unique dual architecture — Local REST API primary with direct filesystem fallback.
 It also has auto_backlink_vault which automatically converts mentions to wikilinks, and notes_insight for AI analysis using a TRILEMMA-PRINCIPLES framework.
 Available as a DXT package for one-click install.
+Stale since August 2025.

-Graphthulhu (100 stars) supports both Obsidian and Logseq with 37 tools including graph analysis, BFS traversal, knowledge gap detection, and topic clustering.
+Graphthulhu (135 stars, +35%) supports both Obsidian and Logseq with 37 tools including graph analysis, BFS traversal, knowledge gap detection, and topic clustering. v0.4.0 (February 2026) added Obsidian read-write vault backend support.
 If you use both platforms, this is the only option.

 Data Safety Concerns